IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 This example will sample from population data to demonstrate that:

-* a non-normal population will appear normal when sampled,
+* a non-normal population will appear normal when sampled
-* that the sample means will converge around the population mean, and
+* that the sample means will converge around the population mean
-* that the standard deviation of the sample means is approximately equal to the population standard deviation divided by the square root of the sample size.
+* that the standard deviation of the sample means is approximately equal to the population standard deviation divided by the square root of the sample size

 This example uses historical data from the [United States Historical Climatology Network](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/us-historical-climatology-network-ushcn).
 The data set contains daily high temperatures in Farmington, Maine from 1911 through 2010.
 [Download the data here.](/data/ME_2765tmax.txt)